RamezIssac/django-erp-framework/docs/source/getting_started/index.rst

 User accounts
 -------------

-Superuser accounts receive automatic access to the Ra Dashboard interface; use ``./manage.py createsuperuser`` if you don't already have one.
+Superuser accounts receive automatic access to the Django ERP framework Dashboard interface; use ``./manage.py createsuperuser`` if you don't already have one.

 Start developing
 ----------------